Teplitsa/TeploBot/README.md

 * webhook support for automatic updates from Telegram
 * support for global Telegram commands
-* messages without command proccessed as search request and browsable search results returns to chat
+* messages without command proccessed as search request and search results returns to chat
 * log of messages and responses
 * for developers: customs commands could be defined

 The plugin developed and supported by [Teplitsa of social technologies](https://te-st.ru/).

 Follow the development on [GitHub](https://github.com/Teplitsa/GWPTB)

+**How to install**

+Plugins requires PHP 5.3+ and WordPress 4.5+.

+Upload the plugin folder `gwptb` into `wp-content/plugins` using WordPress Dashboard (_Plugins -- Add new_) or by cloning Github-repo.

+Activate the plugin through the _Plugins_ menu in WordPress.

+Configure the plugin by going to the page _GWPTB -> Settings_ that appears in your admin menu.

 **Global commands**